nginx-architects/kubernetes-nginx-plus-oidc-demo/README.md

 # OIDC Easy Demo

-All the steps are automated in: [01-install-script.sh](01-install-script.sh)
+The easy demo is built on GCP to create DNS records and use valid TLS certs, though that is not required.
+For GCP, all the steps are automated in: [01-install-script.sh](01-install-script.sh)

 This is a fork of: <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples-of-custom-resources/oidc>